DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    If the sync fails or if a chip takes too many tries (> 3) to sync, try reseating the mezannine board on the test board.
+Power cycle and rerun the script several times until the chip sync immediately.

 6) Now open the FEMB GUI to see what the ADC is reading back by typing